 Acquiring the skills necessary to become a video editor in three months may seem unrealistic.
 But, while everyone learns differently and at their own pace, several resources are available to help you build the necessary technical and soft skills to become a successful Video Editor in only a few months.
 While you will likely need several years to refine your skills and define your identity and unique style as a video editor, you can quickly learn the basic workflow of video editing and the foundational skills needed to create a cohesive and compelling narrative.

-Proper planning and preparation can go a long way when establishing a reasonable pathway to becoming an amateur Video Editor over a few months.
+Proper planning and preparation can go a long way in establishing a reasonable pathway to becoming an amateur Video Editor over a few months.
 Use the following steps to guide your video editor path in three months or less.

 Do I Need a Degree to Become a Video Editor?

 The question of whether you need a degree to become a Video Editor is often debated.
-Although having a degree can give you an edge in terms of theoretical knowledge and industry recognition, it's not always a strict requirement for getting into this field.
+Although having a degree can give you an edge in terms of theoretical knowledge and industry recognition, it's not always a strict requirement to get into this field.
 Many employers prioritize practical skills, creativity, and a compelling portfolio over formal education.
 However, having a degree in a relevant field, like film studies, communication, or graphic design, can undoubtedly enhance your understanding and provide a solid foundation for your career.

 Still, there are other ways to break into this field.
 Learning independently through live online classes or certificate courses is one route that many successful Video Editors have taken.
 This approach allows you to learn at your own pace and focus on acquiring the specific skills you need.
 Likewise, internships and apprenticeships can provide hands-on experience and opportunities to network.
 Remember, consistently refining your skills and building an impressive portfolio showcasing your technical prowess and creative vision is the most important thing.
 This, combined with the determination to learn and improve, can lead you on a successful path in video editing, with or without a degree.